Aarushb/NH25_flux_Atlas/README.md

 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## Contributors
+- Aarush Bhat
+- Cong Thinh Nguyen
+- Sashreek Addanki
 - Neamur
-- Arush
-- Cong
+- Hamse
 - Jacob
-- Chrea
-- Shashreek
+- Cheri

 ## License
 See the LICENSE file for details.